{{brizy_dc_image_alt imageSrc=

 The results of these studies were published in international scientific journals, confirming that ketamine not only helps reduce symptoms of depression and suicidality but also creates positive changes in the brain that may support long-term recovery.

-The research, led by Dr. Lagopoulos and his colleagues at Brain & Mind Hub highlights the huge potential of oral ketamine as a game-changing treatment for PTSD, depression, and chronic suicidality.
+The research, led by Professor Lagopoulos and his colleagues at Brain & Mind Hub highlights the huge potential of oral ketamine as a game-changing treatment for PTSD, depression, and chronic suicidality.
 Their work shows that ketamine provides rapid relief from symptoms while also helping the brain heal and rebuild, offering hope for lasting recovery.

-Dr. Lagopoulos has been a driving force in turning cutting-edge research into real-world mental health solutions.
+Professor Lagopoulos has been a driving force in turning cutting-edge research into real-world mental health solutions.
 As CEO of Brain & Mind Hub, he has been committed to making innovative treatments more accessible, using data-driven approaches to improve mental health care.
 Likewise, Dr. Adem Can and Dr. Megan Dutton have played key roles in conducting research that directly benefits patients, ensuring that their discoveries lead to better treatment options.

 Over the past six years, their collective efforts have made them global leaders in ketamine research.
 Their groundbreaking studies have not only deepened scientific understanding but also transformed the way PTSD, depression, and suicidality are treated worldwide.